-Amelia Dietrich is the Associate Director for Programs and Resources and Associate Editor of Frontiers: The Interdisciplinary Journal of Study Abroad.
+Amelia Dietrich is the Associate Director for Programs and Resources at The Forum on Education Abroad and Interim Editor of Frontiers: The Interdisciplinary Journal of Study Abroad.
 Amelia’s work focuses on The Forum’s data collection and research efforts, including the Insurance Claims Data Project and the Critical Incident Database, as well as the Education Abroad Digital Resource Center and collaborations with The New York Times.
 She joined The Forum in 2015 through the Mellon/ACLS Public Fellows program.
-Prior to joining The Forum, Amelia had experience teaching and coordinating college-level Spanish and linguistics courses and working with students conducting research abroad in Spain.
-She also worked as a Research Coordinator investigating bilingualism and second language acquisition in the Department of Spanish, Italian and Portuguese at Penn State.
+Prior to that, Amelia taught college-level Spanish and led a group of undergraduate students conducting research in Spain, investigating bilingualism and second language acquisition.
 Amelia holds a B.A. in Spanish and Political Science from Moravian College and an M.A. and Ph.D. in Spanish and Language Science from The Pennsylvania State University.
 As an undergraduate, Amelia studied abroad in Córdoba, Argentina.
-She is fluent in Spanish and Italian and has reading proficiency in Portuguese.
+She is fluent in Spanish and Italian.
 Amelia is a Certified Professional in Education Abroad.

 Elizabeth Frohlich serves as Director for Programs and Resources, and is involved in a wide range of projects and initiatives in support of the overall mission of The Forum.
 She manages the Quality Improvement Program (QUIP) and AIFS/AIFS Foundation Education Abroad Special Collection, and serves as staff liaison to The Forum’s Standards, Curriculum, Advocacy and Conference Committees.
 Elizabeth joined The Forum in 2012 through the Mellon/ACLS Public Fellows Program.
 Previously, she was at Boston University where she gained experience teaching French language, worked with students on-site in France, served as an Academic Affairs Intern at BU Study Abroad, and worked in Admissions.
 As an undergraduate, she studied abroad in Montpellier, France.
 Elizabeth holds B.A., M.A., and Ph.D. degrees in French Language and Literature.

-Lindsay McCauslin is The Forum’s Associate Director for Membership and Communications and is responsible for communications and member outreach, web site management, social media and marketing for events, services, programs and resources.
+Lindsay McCauslin is The Forum’s Director for Membership and Communications and is responsible for communications and member outreach, web site management, social media and marketing for events, services, programs and resources.
+Lindsay has previously served The Forum as Associate Director for Membership and Communications and Program and Services Coordinator.
 Prior to joining The Forum in July 2012, Lindsay worked in the Office of Alumni and Parent Engagement and the Office of Annual Giving at Dickinson College.
 Lindsay earned her B.A. degree in anthropology from Dickinson College and her M.S. in communications/strategic public relations from Shippensburg University.
 She is also a member of the Public Relations Society of America (PRSA).

 Carla Maranto-Arnold serves as the Associate Director for Member Services and Training with responsibility for managing the Professional Certification for Education Abroad program and special projects.
 Carla previously served as Assistant Director of Education Abroad and Study Abroad Coordinator for seven years at Dickinson College where she planned and managed academic year, semester, and short-term abroad programs and federal grant programs.
 Carla earned her B.A. in public policy from St. Mary’s College of Maryland and her Masters of Public Administration from the University of Delaware.